babel/babel/CONTRIBUTING.md

 - In each subfolder, you can organize your directory structure by categories of tests.
 (Example: these folders can be named after the feature you are testing or can reference the issue number they fix)
 - Generally, there are two kinds of tests for plugins
    - The first is a simple test of the input and output produced by running Babel on some code.
 We do this by creating an [`actual.js`](packages/babel-plugin-transform-exponentiation-operator/test/fixtures/exponentian-operator/binary/actual.js) file and an [`expected.js`](/packages/babel-plugin-transform-exponentiation-operator/test/fixtures/exponentian-operator/binary/expected.js) file.
+   - If you need to expect an error, you can ignore creating the `expected.js` file and pass a new `throws` key to the `options.json` that contains the error string that is created.
    - The second and preferred type is a test that actually evaluates the produced code and asserts that certain properties are true or false.
 We do this by creating an [`exec.js`](/packages/babel-plugin-transform-exponentiation-operator/test/fixtures/exponentian-operator/comprehensive/exec.js) file.

 In an actual/expected test, you simply write out the code you want transformed in `actual.js`.